Kavy221/PrismLauncher/README.md

 </p>

 <p align="center">
-  Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.<br />
+  THIS IS A FORK OF THE ORIGINAL PLEASE FIND THE ORIGINAL AT https://github.com/PrismLauncher/PrismLauncher Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.<br />
   <br />This is a <b>fork</b> of the MultiMC Launcher and is <b>not</b> endorsed by it.
 </p>